Stephano (moon): Discovery and naming

+When the discovery of Stephano was announced, it was given the temporary provisional designation S/1999 U 2 by the Minor Planet Center.
+It was later named and given the Roman numeral designation Uranus XX by the International Astronomical Union's Working Group for Planetary System Nomenclature on 21 August 2000.

-Confirmed as Uranus XX, it was named after the drunken butler in William Shakespeare's play The Tempest in August 2000.
+The moon was named after the drunken butler in William Shakespeare's play The Tempest.

-The orbital parameters suggest that it may belong to the same dynamic cluster as Caliban, suggesting a common origin.
+Orbit

 Animation of several irregular moons' orbits around Uranus, including that of Stephano's.